 - Collaboration gets easier with the cloud since employees can save and access files from the same master document.
 Upper management can also choose to limit what documents employees have access to.
 Regardless, employees can still upload, edit, and comment on documents together, allowing for more of a team approach to their work.
 Ultimately, this makes it easier for managers to track and manage an individual's progress, making things even more efficient.

-- Client Meetings, as well as employee interaction, becomes easy with web conference, instant messaging and screen sharing.
+- Client Meetings, as well as employee interaction via web conference, instant messaging and screen sharing becomes easy with tools such as UberConference.
 No matter how far or remotely you’re working.

 - It no longer matters where your employees are located or what device they're using for doing their work.
 Thanks to the increased flexibility that cloud computing offers, your employees no longer have a reason why they can't get their work done.
 Files are no longer stuck in your office so flexible working arrangements are now possible.
 At the opposite end of this, managers' work is also easier because they can see what's being done at any time of the day or night, regardless of their location.
 Ultimately, this leads to even more cost savings because now small businesses can require employees bring their own computers.
 A BYOD (bring your own device) policy allows employees to work on devices they're comfortable with, including their tablet, laptop, and even their smartphone.